 The blue slip is a long-standing custom by which the home state senators of the nominee must approve the nomination before it can move forward to a committee hearing.
 The national team of Indivisible explains more in Legislative Process 101–Blue Slips.
 We also speak about the status of this bipartisan custom in Blue Slip Process.

-Our call scripts and memos on pending nominees are in the sidebar to the right ▶︎
+This tracker shows the pending status of each nomination and the length of time since the nomination was announced.
+Our call scripts and memos on pending nominees are listed in the sidebar to the right ▶︎

 Return to Federal Judiciary